nana-mor/nana-mor/README.md

-Here’s a polished version with your added line in a subtle way:

 **Hi!
 I'm Dana Amador (he/she), but feel free to call me Dani.**
 I am passionate about exploring and solving complex problems through technology, with interests that span across **database analysis**, **operations research**, and **web development**.
 I also have a strong foundation in **algorithm analysis**, helping me approach challenges with optimized solutions.